Newborn Essentials 2023: Your Ultimate Baby Checklist

 Whether you're an essentials-only shopper or a sucker for the latest 'it' buy, most of us need a bit of a steer when it comes to deciding what baby must-haves to invest in as that due date draws closer.

-Your Newborn Baby Shopping Guide At A Glance
+Your Newborn Baby Shopping Guide:

-Clothing: Sleep suits with a full zip or poppers, vests (long sleeved for winter, short sleeved for summer with poppers that fasten over the nappy), cardigans (wool or cotton), a couple of hats (a sun hat for summer and a warm hat for winter), a snow suit for pram rides in the winter.
+Clothing: Sleepsuits with a full zip or poppers, vests (long-sleeved for winter, short-sleeved for summer with poppers that fasten over the nappy), cardigans (wool or cotton), a couple of hats (a sun hat for summer and a warm hat for winter), a snowsuit for pram rides in the winter.

-Changing Essentials: Multiple packs of newborn sized disposable nappies, or cloth nappies if you prefer.
+Changing essentials: Multiple packs of newborn-sized disposable nappies, or cloth nappies if you prefer.
 Cotton wool or gentle fragrance-free, alcohol-free wipes (ideally 99% water wipes) and a barrier cream.

-Sleeping Essentials: A crib (portable and able to be placed next to your bed), a firm mattress that fits flush to your crib, a waterproof mattress cover, fitted sheets (four), sleeping bags (two) or sheets (to be tucked in at the end and sides of the crib with baby's arms over the top) and breathable cellular blankets.
+Sleeping essentials: A crib (portable and able to be placed next to your bed), a firm mattress that fits flush to your crib, a waterproof mattress cover, fitted sheets (four), sleeping bags (two) or sheets (to be tucked in at the end and sides of the crib with baby's arms over the top) and breathable cellular blankets.

-Bathing Essentials: A baby bath and towels.
+Bathing essentials: A baby bath and towels.

-Baby Feeding Buys: If you intend to breastfeed, a few nursing bras, breast pads, nipple cream, a breast pump.
+Baby feeding buys: If you intend to breastfeed, a few nursing bras, breast pads, nipple cream, a breast pump.
 A set of small bottles with stage 1 teats, muslins, formula.

 What clothes do I need to buy for a newborn baby?

-According to The Baby Academy, your newborn baby's favourite outfit is a vest (long-sleeved in winter, short-sleeved in summer), a babygrow (also known as a sleep suit or a onesie) and a cardigan depending on the weather.
-As a rule of thumb, they say that your baby should be wearing one more layer than you would be comfortable wearing.
-The Baby Academy recommends bringing eight-to-ten newborn sized sleep suits with you if you are planning to give birth in a hospital or birthing suite, as well as eight-to-ten vests.
-Opt for sleep suits with poppers or zips that run all the way down the body to the leg to make those first few changes as easy as possible.
+Opt for sleepsuits with poppers or zips that run all the way down the body to the leg to make those first few changes as easy as possible.
 As for sizing, most newborns will be fine with a standard 'Newborn' size, but if you're due to give birth to a relatively large baby bring a few '0-3 months' sizes just in case.
-The Baby Academy also recommends placing a vest, a sleep suit and a nappy in a separate pouch when packing your hospital bag, to take the guess work out of that first clothing change.
+The Baby Academy also recommends placing a vest, a sleep suit and a nappy in a separate pouch when packing your hospital bag, to take the guesswork out of that first clothing change.

-The likelihood is that your baby will wear sleep suits, vests (with poppers that close over the nappy) and cardigans for the first six weeks, it's a matter of comfort.
-The Baby Academy recommend avoiding tights, dresses or jeans for the most part until your baby is older than six weeks old.
+The likelihood is that your baby will wear sleepsuits, vests (with poppers that close over the nappy) and cardigans for the first six weeks; it's a matter of comfort.
+The Baby Academy also recommends avoiding tights, dresses or jeans for the most part until your baby is older than six weeks old, and washing all baby clothes in non-bio washing liquid or powder before letting your baby wear them.

-If your due date falls in winter, consider investing in a snow suit to keep your baby warm during pram rides.
+If your due date falls in winter, consider investing in a snowsuit to keep your baby warm during pram rides.

 Mori Baby Sleep SuitMori